 - 1 teaspoon minced fresh oregano or 1/4 teaspoon dried oregano

 - Preheat oven to 350°.
 Cut top half off loaf of bread.
 Carefully hollow out both halves of loaf, leaving a 1/2-in. shell (discard removed bread or save for another use).

-- Combine remaining ingredients; mix well.
-Spoon into bottom bread half, mounding as necessary; replace top.
+- Combine remaining ingredients.
+Spoon into bottom half of bread, mounding as necessary; replace top.
 Wrap in foil.
 Bake until cheese is melted, about 25 minutes.
 Slice and serve warm.